Compass vs Railway Tracks: Unpacking User Mental Models for Communicating Long-Horizon Work to Humans vs. AI: Abstract

 \section{Abstract}

-As AI systems (foundation models, agentic systems) grow increasingly capable of operating for minutes or hours at a time, users' prompts are transforming into highly detailed, elaborate \textit{specifications} for the AI to autonomously work on.
-While interactive prompting has been extensively studied, comparatively less is known about how people communicate specifications for these types of \textit{long-horizon} tasks.
-In a qualitative study in which 16 professionals drafted specifications for both a human colleague and an AI, we found a core divergence in how people specified problems to people versus AI: people approached communication with humans as providing a ``compass'', offering high-level intent to encourage flexible exploration.
+As agentic AI systems grow increasingly capable of operating for hours or days at a time, users' prompts are transforming into highly elaborate \textit{specifications} for the AI to autonomously work on.
+While prompting for bounded, single-turn tasks has been extensively studied, less is known about how people communicate specifications for \textit{long-horizon} tasks.
+In this work, we conducted a qualitative study in which 16 professionals drafted specifications for both a human colleague and an AI, revealing a core divergence: participants treated human delegation as a ``compass,'' offering high-level intent to encourage flexible exploration.
 In contrast, communication with AI resembled painstakingly laying down ``railway tracks'': rigid, exhaustive instructions to minimize ambiguity and deviation.
-This strategy was driven by a perception that current AI has limited ability to infer intent, prioritize, and make judgments on its own.
-When envisioning an \textit{ideal} AI collaborator, users expressed a desire for a \textit{hybrid} between current AI and human colleagues: a collaborator that blends AI's efficiency and large context window with the critical thinking and agency of a human colleague.
-We discuss design implications for future AI systems, proposing that they align on outcomes through generated rough drafts, verify feasibility via end-to-end ``test runs,'' and monitor execution through intelligent check-ins---ultimately transforming AI from a passive instruction-follower into a reliable collaborator for ambiguous, long-horizon problems.
+This reflected a perception that current AI struggles to infer intent, prioritize, and make judgments on its own.
+When envisioning an \textit{ideal} AI collaborator, users expressed a desire for a \textit{hybrid}: a collaborator blending AI's efficiency and large context window with the critical thinking and agency of a human colleague.
+We discuss design implications for future AI systems, proposing that they align on outcomes through generated rough drafts, verify feasibility via end-to-end ``test runs,'' and monitor execution through intelligent check-ins---ultimately transforming AI from a passive instruction-follower into a reliable collaborator for ambiguous, long-horizon tasks.